JuliaKleber/MastermindReact/README.md

 The game randomly selects a sequence of 4 colors from a pool of 6 possible colors: yellow, orange, red, mediumorchid, royalblue, and limegreen.
 The player has 8 attempts to guess the sequence.
 Each guess is evaluated and the player is given feedback to help adjust their next guess.

-## Features

-The game allows the user to guess a sequence of colors.
-The number of allowed colors is defined by the numberColors constant.
-The number of trials a user gets to guess the correct sequence is defined by the numberTrials constant.
-The number of colors in the sequence to be guessed is defined by the numberInputFields constant.

 ## Built with

 - React.js